pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_ddbms.md

 </code></pre>

 Now you can choose to which of the three databases you want connect to.
-When you input `2` the application will connect to the usa docker-container with the IP 172.17.0.4.
+When you input `2` the application will connect to the usa docker-container with the IP: 172.17.0.4.
 Lets look in the source code of the method connection() in Manager.java:

 To make a connection over IP to a database we use the keyword "remote:".
 For authentication, we use the user 'root' and the password 'root'.
 If you have choosen an other password, by setting up the docker-container you have to change it here accordingly.